grafana/grafana/docs/sources/panels/_index.md

 - Click the colored icon in the legend to change a series color or the y-axis.
 - Click series name in the legend to hide series.
 - Ctrl/Shift/Meta + click legend name to hide other series.
-- Hover your curser over a panel and press `e` to open the panel editor.
+- Hover your cursor over a panel and press `e` to open the panel editor.
 - Hover your cursor over a panel and press `v` to open the panel in fullscreen view.